MichaelaWoods/kdbai-notebooks/README.md

 ## What is KDB.AI?

-KDB.AI is a powerful time-based vector database that allows developers to build scalable, reliable and real-time applications by providing advanced search, recommendation and personalization for Generative AI applications.
+KDB.AI is a time-based vector database that allows developers to build scalable, reliable and real-time applications by providing advanced search, recommendation and personalization for Generative AI applications.
 KDB.AI is a key component of full-stack Generative AI applications that use Retrieval Augmented Generation (RAG).

-Built by the KX the creators of kdb+, KDB.AI provides users with the ability to combine unstructured vector embedding data with structured time-series datasets to allow for hybrid use-cases which benefit from the rigor of conventional time-series data analytics and the usage patterns provided by vector databases within the Generative AI space.
+Built by KX the creators of kdb+, KDB.AI provides users with the ability to combine unstructured vector embedding data with structured time-series datasets to allow for hybrid use-cases which benefit from the rigor of conventional time-series data analytics and the usage patterns provided by vector databases within the Generative AI space.

 ## What does it support?